 The Doctor of Philosophy (PhD) is a higher degree by research course in which a student, under academic supervision, conducts independent and specialised research, disseminating the results of this research in either a written dissertation, portfolio of published works or creative work with an exegesis.

 The maximum duration of the PhD course is 4 years full-time equivalent enrolment.
 Students have a target date for thesis submission of 3 years (36 months).

 The course incorporates 12 credit points of coursework to be completed over the first year of candidature (full-time).
 This coursework element is designed to provide a practical, solid grounding for new students as to the requirements of completing a PhD and ensure that they have all the requisite skills to undertake the realisation of their research proposal.

 There are two entry pathways into the PhD – standard and accelerated entry.

 Students entering the course on accelerated entry are granted advanced standing for the coursework component of the PhD and commence directly into the thesis component.

-For standard entry, the Faculty or Research Institute will determine an applicant's eligibility for entry based upon evidence provided which would include:
+For standard entry, the Faculty will determine an applicant's eligibility for entry based upon evidence provided which would include:

 a. evidence of advanced knowledge in an area relevant to the PhD topic: